kubeshop/testkube/docs/scheduling.md

 Test created  / scheduled-test 🥇
 ```

-We successfuly created a scheduled test, let's check a list of the available tests
+We successfuly created a scheduled test and can check a list of the available tests:

 ```sh
 kubectl testkube get tests